-If there is already a coalition, you can join with them if the roles given to your organisation are acceptable to you.
+If there is a coalition already, you can join with it if the roles given to your organisation are acceptable to you.
 There is no need to form a new coalition for the same purpose.
-Duplication of the coalition is more harmful than not having any coalition for advocacy.
+Duplication of a coalition is more harmful than not having any coalition for advocacy.
 If you are forming a new coalition, you have to pay attention to the following questions:

-- Are you confident with regard to the credibility of your allies? - Do they add value to your advocacy mission? - Do they agree with your value, vision, and mission of advocacy initiatives? - Are they ready to share the potential risks? - Do you find acceptable the conditions of resource sharing during advocacy?
+- Are you confident with regard to the credibility of your allies? - Do they add value to your advocacy mission? - Do they agree with your value, vision, and mission of advocacy initiatives? - Are they ready to share the potential risks? - Do you find the conditions of resource sharing during advocacy acceptable?